AthN3090/Heiwa-react/README.md

 ## About The Project

-Heiwa is a messagin platform for people to talk about their mental health and connect with people going through a similar phase.
+Heiwa is a messaging platform for people to talk about their mental health and connect with people going through a similar phase.
 It also has a basic whiteboard which can be used to play funny doodle games, or people can use it to express themselves creatively.
-<br>After filling the following details :
+<br><br>On the homepage, The user has to fill the following details :
 1. Nickname
 2. Tags to describe your feeling
 3. Tags to describe your interests